marseille/Opentaiko-studio/README.md

   * Lyric changes in .lrc file
 * Offset + Movieoffset reload on restart, instead of from song select.

 I should stress here that this is -**_not_**- intended for actual playing.
 The changes made here may have implications in other parts of the game I'm unaware of, no one should expect to have a 100% quality-assured consistent product for hours of play.
 On that note, be aware that if you (for some reason) decide to use this, all code is provided AS-IS.
 With no expectation of support and/or maintenance.
-This is a strictly unofficial build of OpenTaiko, and no support requests will bet met with response.
+This is a strictly unofficial build of OpenTaiko, and no support requests will be met with response.

 For the Official and supported distribution of OpenTaiko: https://github.com/0auBSQ/OpenTaiko